-- 3.1 This policy applies to all Local Government employees including Craft Workers and Chief Officers.
-Teachers are excluded and are covered by the SNCT Job Sizing Scheme. - 3.2 The Council will ensure that good equal opportunities practice underpins the operation of this policy irrespective of age; disability; sex; gender re-assignment; race; religion or belief; pregnancy and maternity; marriage and civil partnership; or sexual orientation.
+- This policy applies to all Local Government employees including those formerly known as Craft Workers and Chief Officers.
+Teachers are excluded as they are covered by the SNCT Job Sizing Scheme. - 3.2 The Council will ensure that good equal opportunities practice underpins the operation of this policy irrespective of age; disability; sex; gender re-assignment; race; religion or belief; pregnancy and maternity; marriage and civil partnership; or sexual orientation.